gromacs/gromacs/docs/index.rst

     and http://www.gromacs.org/Documentation/Performance_checklist)

 The complete documentation is also available as a `printable PDF here`_.
-The documentation for other versions of |GROMACS| can be found at http://manual.gromacs.org/documentation
+The documentation for other versions of |Gromacs| can be found at http://manual.gromacs.org/documentation

 .. toctree::
    :maxdepth: 1